 Further details of the research could be found in Datamaran’s data brief available here.

-For an interview with our Director of Innovation, Donato Calace, please contact Saskia Ligteringen at email@example.com or on +44 2077029595.
+For an interview with our VP of Accounts and Innovation, Donato Calace, please contact Adriana Farenga at email@example.com or on +44 2077029595.

 Datamaran is the global leader in Software as a Service (SaaS) solutions for non-financial risk management.